calvean/alx-system_engineering-devops/0x02-shell_redirections/README.md

-21-reverse script reverses its input 22-users_and_homes displays all users and thier home directory 100-empty_casks script lists all empty files and directories
+21-reverse script reverses its input 22-users_and_homes displays all users and thier home directory 100-empty_casks script lists all empty files and directories 100-empty_casks  script finds all empty files and directories 101-gifs script list all files with .gif
+102-acrostic script decodes acrostics 103-the_biggest_fan script parses webserver logs in TSV format